ederteixeira/Clone_Instagram/README.md

-# Página inicial do instagram
+# Recriando a página inicial do instagram

 Entrega do projeto "Recriando a página inicial do Instagram" da DIO.